wanderview/fetchevent-worker-timing/explainer.md

 ## What’s All This Then

-This document proposes a new web platform API that allows a service worker script to record timing information associated with a particular `FetchEvent`.
+This document proposes a new web platform API that allows a [service worker][ServiceWorker] script to record timing information associated with a particular [`FetchEvent`][FetchEvent].
 This timing information then becomes available on the associated network request’s `PerformanceResourceTiming` object.

-When the browser navigates or loads a subresource for a page it may dispatch a `FetchEvent` to a service worker.
+When the browser navigates or loads a subresource for a page it may [dispatch][HandleFetch] a `FetchEvent` to a service worker.
 This allows the service worker script to dynamically determine how that navigation or subresource request is handled.
 This provides the site the flexibility to dynamically handle poor network conditions or other situations.

 This flexibility, however, can come at a cost.
 Dispatching an event to a javascript thread while fetching a network request adds some overhead.
 This overhead may vary based on browser and device characteristics.
 In addition, the service worker script itself may inadvertently perform work that takes longer than expected to complete.
 These delays can add up over the course of a page’s many resource requests.